Skip to content

 Posts by Sunil Bisnath

-The evolution of precise point positioning Posted on 27 Feb 2025 in the From the Magazine & Featured Stories categories.
+The evolution of precise point positioning Posted on 24 Mar 2025 in the Featured Stories & Featured Stories & From the Magazine & GNSS & Latest News categories.

 Some communities may consider old performance specifications of conventional/classical PPP, a rather niche technology, for static use with post-processing of measurements, resulting in tens of minutes for solution convergence to the decimeter level.
 However, there have been many performance advances, with more coming, affecting who uses the technology and how.
 Read more»